TrevorHinesley/abracadabra/README.md

 # HTTP REST method to use.
 Use anything but "get".
 # Default: "patch"

+buttonless: true
+# Removes submit and cancel buttons, submission and cancellation is then done through the
+# Enter/Tab and Escape keys, respectively.
+# Default: false

 remote: true
 # Same as link_to's `remote: true`, form submits via AJAX.
 # Default: true